Stacksy/sGrab/README.md

 - The info will be displayed by the webhook

 IMPORTANT - .exe must be in the same file as Newtonsoft.Json.dll & RestSharp.dll in order to run!
-If you wish to not have the dll's the use the lighter version here:https://github.com/Stacksy/sGrab-LIGHT
+If you wish to not have the dll's the use then lighter version here:https://github.com/Stacksy/sGrab-LIGHT